Printer Friendly PDF

 - Family History: Men with close relatives (father or brother) who have had prostate cancer are twice as likely to develop the disease.

-- Race: African Americans have the highest rate of prostate cancer in the United States and are more likely to die from the disease than any other racial group.
+- Race: African Americans have the highest rate of prostate cancer in the United States and are twice as likely to die from the disease as Caucasians.

-- Genetic Factors: A gene mutation on BRCA-1 or BRCA-2 may denote an increased risk, but it is only a small percentage of cases.
+- Genetic Factors: A gene mutation on BRCA-1 or BRCA-2 or having Lynch syndrome may denote an increased risk, but it is only a small percentage of cases.

 - Diet: Men who consume high amounts of red meat or dairy products and few fruits and vegetables have a higher risk of prostate cancer.